The eleven dimensional supergravity equations on edge manifolds: Introduction

 Our approach is based on the implicit function theorem.
-From the boundary data $v$ we construct a perturbation term using the Poisson operator $O$, then consider a translation of the gauged operator: $Q_{h,v}(\cdot)=Q(\cdot+Pv)$.
-A right inverse of the linearization, denoted $(dQ)^{-1}$, is constructed, and we show that $Q_{h,v}\circ (dQ)^{-1}$ is an isomorphism on the Sobolev space $x^{\delta}H_{e,b}^{s,k}(M;K)$ which is the range space of $dQ$.
+From the boundary data $v$ we construct a perturbation term using the Poisson operator $P$, then consider a translation of the gauged operator: $Q^{h,v}(\cdot)=Q(\cdot+Pv)$ where the dependence on $h$ is in both the construction of the gauged term in the operator $Q$ and the Poisson operator $P$.
+A right inverse of the linearization, denoted $(dQ)^{-1}$, is constructed, and we show that $Q^{h,v}\circ (dQ)^{-1}$ is an isomorphism on the Sobolev space $x^{\delta}H_{e,b}^{s,k}(M;K)$ which is the range space of $dQ$.
 From here we deduce there is a unique solution to $Q$ for each boundary parameter set $v$.

-To get the isomorphism result on $Q_{h,v}\circ (dQ)^{-1}$, we note that the model operator on the boundary is $SO(5)$-invariant, and therefore utilize the Hodge decomposition of functions and forms on $\mathbb{S}^4$ to decompose the equations into blocks that allows us to compute the indicial roots for each block.
+To get the isomorphism result on $Q^{h,v}\circ (dQ)^{-1}$, we note that the model operator on the boundary is $SO(5)$-invariant, and therefore utilize the Hodge decomposition of functions and forms on $\mathbb{S}^4$ to decompose the equations into blocks that allows us to compute the indicial roots for each block.
 Indicial roots are those $s$ that the indicial operator has a nontrivial kernel, and as mentioned above these roots are related to the leading order of the solution expansions near the boundary.

 Once the indicial roots are computed, we construct the right inverse $(dQ)^{-1}$.
 The operator exhibits different properties for large and small eigenvalues.
 For large ones, the projected operator is already invertible by constructing a parametrix in the small edge calculus.
 For small eigenvalues, two resolvents $R_\pm=\lim_{\epsilon\downarrow 0} (dQ \pm i\epsilon)^{-1}$ are constructed and we combine them to get a real-valued right inverse.
 We show that those elements corresponding to indicial roots with real part equal to 3 are the boundary perturbations needed in the theorem.